khatibisanaz-bit/Telco-customer-churn-prediction-pipeline/README.md

 ## Business Problem

-Customer churn is a major challenge for subscription‑based businesses.
-Acquiring new customers is significantly more expensive than retaining existing ones.
-This project aims to build a predictive pipeline to identify high‑risk customers so that telecom companies can take proactive retention actions and optimize customer lifetime value.
+These days customer churn is a critical challenge for subscription‑based and service‑driven businesses because losing existing customers directly impacts recurring revenue and long‑term growth.
+In addition, acquiring new customers is significantly more expensive than retaining current ones, and if high‑value customers leave, the company not only loses immediate revenue but also their future lifetime value.
+The objective of this project is to develop a predictive model that identifies customers at high risk of churn before they leave.
+By enabling early intervention through targeted retention strategies, the business can improve customer retention and protect long‑term revenue.

 ## Project Architecture